andreas-mausch/andreas-mausch.github.io/posts/2022-06-12-my-home-server-setup/index.md

 # Reset the BIOS password

-Unfortunately, it still had an BIOS password set, and the previous owner forgot it.
+Unfortunately, it still had a BIOS password set, and the previous owner forgot it.

 The official support [provides instructions](https://www.intel.com/content/www/us/en/support/articles/000007242/intel-nuc.html) how to clear it.